 Aside from its spiritual significance, Wat Saket offers breathtaking views of Bangkok’s skyline.
 From the top of the Golden Mount, you’ll be treated to a panoramic vista over the urban landscape below.
 It’s an ideal spot to capture stunning photographs or simply appreciate the beauty of the city from a different angle.

 Practical Information about visiting Wat Saket

-Remember to dress respectfully, covering your shoulders and knees as a sign of reverence when entering the temple grounds.
-Don’t forget to bring a hat, sunscreen, and a bottle of water, as the climb can be physically demanding, especially on hot days.
-Maybe try not to visit midday to avoid the scorching sun on top of the hill.
+Remember to dress respectfully and cover your shoulders & knees as a sign of reverence when entering the temple grounds.
+Don’t forget to bring a hat, sunscreen, and a bottle of water, especially on hot days.
+It’s best to avoid a visit midday to stay out of the scorching sun on top of the hill.

 TIP | Visit Wat Saket in the late afternoon to admire a magical sunset from above and spot the other temples in Bangkok.

 ENTRANCE FEE WAT SAKET | 50 Baht (~€1,5)

 OPENING TIMES WAT SAKET | Open daily from 7 am to 7 pm

 GETTING THERE | There is a bus stop on the other side of the main road.
 The nearest MRT metro station, Sam Yot, is a 15-minute walk south.
 If you are staying in the area of Khao San Road, Wat Saket is only 15 minutes walk away.